cevich/dockerfiles/README.md

 Extends the Ansible Venv CentOS Image such that it may utilize docker or podman on the host system, from within Ansible playbooks in the container.

+## GCloud Image
+Simply an ephemeral container image for executing GCE's gcloud CLI as a regular user, with configuration stored in normal home directory.
+Intended to be used by adding to `.bashrc`:

+    `alias gcloud='sudo docker run -it --rm -e AS_ID=$UID -e AS_USER=$USER cevich/gcloud_centos'`

 [![Build Status](https://travis-ci.org/cevich/dockerfiles.svg?branch=master)](https://travis-ci.org/cevich/dockerfiles)